 Do your kids like to collect things?
 When my son was little I used to randomly find things when I unloaded the washer and dryer.
 Little things that he had stashed in his pockets fell out during the laundry cycles.
 I often found treasures like rocks, little dinosaurs, and crayons.
 Okay….so the melted crayons were not fun, but I kind of enjoyed finding the other treasures.

 Kids love to collect treasures.
-That’s why they love these rock collection activities.
+That’s why these rock activities for kids are such a hit.

 A Container for Rock Collecting